MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/change-a-user-name-and-email-address.md

     **IMPORTANT**:

-  - If you get the error message " **A parameter cannot be found that matches parameter name 'EmailAddresses**" it means that it's taking a bit longer for Office 365 to finish setting up your tenant, or your custom domain if you recently added one.
+  - If you get the error message " **A parameter cannot be found that matches parameter name 'EmailAddresses**," it means that it's taking a bit longer for Office 365 to finish setting up your tenant, or your custom domain if you recently added one.
 The setup process can take up to 4 hours to complete.
 Wait a while so the setup process has time to finish, and then try again.
 If the problem persists, call Support and they will do a full sync for you.

-  - If you get the error message " **We're sorry, the user couldn't be edited.
-Review the user information and try again**." it means you aren't an Office 365 global admin and you don't have permissions to change the user name.
+  - If you get the error message "**We're sorry, the user couldn't be edited.
+Review the user information and try again**," it means you aren't an Office 365 global admin and you don't have permissions to change the user name.

 ## Set the primary email address

-1. In the admin center, go to the ***Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.
+1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

 2. Click the user's name, and then click **Manage email aliases**.